-Figure 2 illustrates the graph associated with the compiled HTN problem described in Section 3 on the alternating progression search.
-Rectangular nodes once again represent subproblems which are now the states of the compiled classical planning problem and directed edges representing actions and their effects.
+Fig. 3 illustrates the graph associated with the compiled (primitive) HTN problem described in the section on alternating progression search.
+Rectangular nodes represent subproblems which are now the states of the compiled classical problem; directed edges represent actions and their effects.

-To solve the system viewed as a non-propositional planning problem, we employ algorithms for weak, strong and strong cyclic planning in Sections 3 and 4 by Cimatti et al. (2003).
+To solve the system viewed as a nondeterministic nonhierarchical planning problem, we employ algorithms for weak, strong and strong cyclic planning in Sections 3 and 4 by Cimatti et al. (2003).
 All of them run in polynomial time with respect to the size of the graph as they search the graph a number of times to build up a solution.